-Whether you're just starting out as a photographer and want to pick up some extra work, or just like working for yourself, freelancing for newspapers can help you gain experience and get your name out there.
+Whether you're just starting out as a photographer and want to pick up some extra work, or just like working for yourself, freelancing for as a newspaper photographer can help you gain experience and get your name out there.
 Unlike many careers, photography doesn't have specific licensing or formal education requirements.
-However, you can maximize your chances of getting a job by getting plenty of photojournalism experience and applying with a wide variety of newspapers.
+However, you can maximize your chances of getting a job by getting plenty of experience in photojournalism and applying with a wide variety of newspapers.

 The Skills You Need